When was the last time you evaluated your compliance recording strategy?

-Overall, the fundamental goal of these recent regulations and directives, along with other country-level legislation and codes of conduct, is to protect investors, strengthen market integrity and prevent financial crime, including money laundering, insider trading, and other forms of market abuse.
+Overall, the fundamental goal of these recent trading regulations and directives, along with other country-level legislation and codes of conduct, is to protect investors, strengthen market integrity and prevent financial crime, including money laundering, insider trading, and other forms of market abuse.
 Those failing to meet the requirements, risk non-compliance fines, serious penalties and reputational damage.

 ”Communications capture is high on the agenda as capital market participants are required to collect structured and unstructured data to fulfill strict record-keeping, monitoring and reporting requirements and looking for ways to drive additional business value from archived interactions.